Exam Tips7 min read

 Success in the RES exam is not about luck; it is about a structured study plan.
 Start by breaking down the 13 topics into manageable segments.
 Focus on the 'heavy hitters' first—topics like Land Law and HDB Properties carry significant weight in the exam.

 Improving your RES exam pass rate requires a structured study plan that prioritizes high-weight topics like land law and HDB regulations.
-Utilizing practice questions to simulate the exam environment helps candidates reach the 75% passing threshold, ensuring they are well-prepared for the rigors of the Singapore real estate industry.
+Utilizing practice questions to simulate the exam environment helps candidates reach the passing mark of 60 for each paper, ensuring they are well-prepared for the rigors of the Singapore real estate industry.

 Practice all 2,000 RES exam questions